Heisenberg208/Dockerized_Stock_Data_Pipeline/Readme.md

 ### 📈 Default Stock Symbols

-The pipeline comes pre-configured to fetch data for these Indian stocks can be customise to other stocks as per requirements:
+The pipeline comes pre-configured to fetch data for these Indian stocks can be customised to other stocks as per requirements:
 - **RELIANCE.NS** - Reliance Industries
 - **TCS.NS** - Tata Consultancy Services
 - **INFY.NS** - Infosys Limited